Spain - Country Commercial Guide

 Legal Warranties and After-Sales Service

-From January 1st, 2022, Spain has increased the guarantee of the products.
-From the current mandatory two years, a legal guarantee of three years will be effective.
+Since 2022, Spain has increased the guarantee of the products.
+From the current mandatory two years, a legal guarantee of three years is effective.
 It has also been agreed to increase the minimum time that manufacturers must provide at the repair level.
-Instead of the current five years, companies must have spare parts for products they no longer sell for at least 10 years, which will facilitate their repair despite the fact that the product is old.
+Instead of the current five years, companies must have spare parts for products they no longer sell for at least 10 years, which will facilitate repair of older products.

 Local Professional Services